Know about this? Rate It!

 Hauptmann von Köpenick (Captain of Koepenick) was the name given to a certain Wilhelm Voigt who, dressed as a Prussian army officer, managed to take over Koepenick's town hall for a few hours in 1906.
 In the process he had the mayor arrested and "confiscated" several thousand marks.
-It seems Voigt was a bit of a character, having spent much of his life in prison for various frauds, and on this occasion commandeered the services of a some soldiers from the local barracks to assist him with his escapade.
+It seems Voigt was a bit of a character, having spent much of his life in prison for various frauds, and on this occasion commandeered the services of soldiers from the local barracks to assist him with his escapade.

 Having had the mayor arrested and sent under guard to a military facility he then had the Post Office shut down the telephone lines from the suburb and ordering the soldiers to secure the Town Hall for that period made good his escape.